Planning a spring trip? Discover the top destinations you need to visit in March with this handy guide.

-There has been a lot of political unrest in Santiago in recent months – with a wave of protests sweeping the city.
-However, it’s largely unaffected tourists visiting the destination.
+There has been a lot of political unrest in Santiago in recent years – with a wave of protests sweeping the city.
+However, it has largely unaffected tourists visiting the destination.
 I advise you to check the situation before you book.

 PS: Why not head up to the Atacama Desert when you’re finished.
 Literally one of the most breathtaking destinations I’ve ever visited… and not just because of the altitude.

 If you’re in search of some warmer weather, then Iceland would not likely come up when considering where to go in March.